Mon - Fri (9:00am - 5:00pm)

 Additionally, having life insurance as part of your estate planning can be an extremely wise approach to take.
 Purchasing a life insurance policy specifically to cover potential estate taxes ensures that your real estate assets can remain preserved intact for your heirs, without the need to sell off property to settle tax obligations.

 Each of these strategies comes with its own set of implications and considerations.
-It’s crucial to evaluate them within the context of your overall estate plan and to seek guidance from an experienced estate planning attorney.
+It is crucial to evaluate them within the context of your overall estate plan and to seek guidance from an experienced estate planning attorney.
 Their knowledge and experience will prove instrumental in helping tailor them to your specific needs and goals, ensuring that your real estate holdings are managed and transferred in the most tax-efficient manner possible.

 Establishing a trust to manage and distribute real estate assets is a viable strategy within your estate plan.
 This approach serves multiple purposes, including streamlining property transfer upon the grantor’s passing, circumventing probate, potentially mitigating estate taxes, and retaining control over distributing your assets.
 Through a trust, you can delineate specific terms dictating how and when real estate assets are disbursed, providing a level of flexibility and authority that may not be achievable through a will alone.